forfudan/MojoMiji/src/docs/move/common.md

 Hello, world!
 I am Yuhao Zhu and I am 33 years old.
 ```

 In Mojo, however, we do not have "class" (yet).
 Instead, we have "struct".
-A struct is a data structure that can contain multiple fields and methods.
+A struct is a composite that contains multiple fields and methods.
 It is similar to a class, but it cannot be inherited.
 Structs are defined with the `struct` keyword.
 For example, we define a struct that achieves the same functionality as the `Human` class in Python:

 ```mojo
 struct Human: